-Independent Medical Opinions for Veterans Claims: Do They Help?
+Independent Private Medical Opinion for Veterans Claims: Do They Help?

 However, a C&P examination is not the only form of medical evaluation that veterans may undergo over the course of their claim.
-Instead, there are times in which veterans need to obtain medical opinions from qualified healthcare professionals outside of VA.
+Instead, there are times in which veterans may want to obtain medical opinions from qualified healthcare professionals outside of VA.

 When writing the independent medical opinion, the healthcare professional must be aware of the veteran’s claim.
 Specifically, if the opinion relates to the veteran’s claim for service connection, the doctor will need to use the “at least as likely as not” language.
 An independent medical opinion that uses VA’s standard of proof can be helpful in rebutting a negative C&P examination, or in providing the medical nexus element of service connection.